 - Four-Way Fast Nasal Spray

-Do not use decongestant nasal sprays for longer than 3 days: this can result in rebound congestion.
-When used for more than three days, the nasal tissues become dependent on the drug.
-When the drug is finally stopped, the tissues become swollen again and the swelling can be worse than the original condition.
+- Do not use decongestant nasal sprays for longer than 3 days.
+After three days, the nasal tissues become dependent on the medication.
+When the medication is stopped, the nasal tissue swells and congestion worsens.

 Antihistamines, such as diphenhydramine (Benadryl) brompheniramine and chlorpheniramine, dry nasal tissue.